lizlaw/lizlaw.github.io/index.md

 For now, I'll use this site as a log of MoonBoard problems that I have completed - because I've found it really difficult to find lists of problems for somewhat vertically challenged (160cm) V3 level climbers who want to start out on the MoonBoard to get better.

+These are for the 2019 setup with all hold sets.

 These are in approximate order of completion, whatever that really means.

 Some tips that have helped me so far: